buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.7.50 =
+* Enhancement: Core - Updated all “View Tutorial” links across the platform to open in a new tab
+* Enhancement: Core- Updated Telemetry configuration to be anonymous by default
+* Bug: Translations - Addressed translation compatibility issues for BuddyBoss with WordPress 6.7, 6.7.1, and ensured support for future WordPress updates.

 = 2.7.40 =
 * Enhancement: MemberPress - We have added full integration of MemberPress into Buddyboss including their most recent Courses feature
 * Bug: Core - Fixed accessibility issues on the platform and theme